backsec-mssp/vulnero/README.md

 # vulnero

-Vulnero is a completely free, self-hosted open-source system for managing information security vulnerabilities.
+Vulnero is a completely free, self-hosted open-source solution for managing information security vulnerabilities.

 ## Features